-We can't go on forever, with suspicious minds Written by Mark James, sung by Elvis Presley

-The statistical interpretation together with supporting models does provide a consistent view on measurements within the standard quantum mechanics.
-However, it should be important to understand whether there are other consistent approaches from within the standard quantum formalism that can provide an alternative view on quantum measurements.
+994 995 We can't go on forever, with suspicious minds Written by Mark James, sung by Elvis Presley consistent approaches from within the standard quantum formalism that can provide an alternative view on quantum measurements.
 Indeed, it cannot be excluded that the real quantum measurement is a wide notion, which combines instances of different interpretations.
 In the present review we will not cover approaches that introduce additional ingredients to the standard quantum theory, and will only mention them in subsection 2.8.